Utah Badlands & Night Skies Photography Workshop — Hanksville

 Curving ridge with ravine-cut slopes at Moonscape Overlook, Utah, resembling a backbone in the desert.

 A long, curving ridge rises from the badlands at Moonscape Overlook, its form shaped by erosion and subtle tonal shifts.
-This image highlights how restraint and careful framing can emphasize structure over scale.

 Getting to the workshop